Oh wow. I hope you’re ready for a rant ladies and gentlemen, because a rant is exactly what you’re going to get.

 Perhaps you thought I was going to express my shock that a 50 odd year old white man said something sexist about hot women half his age.

 I am not shocked that a guy like Spud Hilton said something like this.
 I’m a woman.
 I’m a young, white, blonde woman.
-I hear shit like this from men all the time.
+I hear rubbish like this from men all the time.